contao/docs/docs/dev/getting-started/extension.md

 Would you like to define your dependencies (require) interactively [yes]? yes Search for a package: contao/core-bundle
-Enter the version constraint to require (or leave blank to use the latest version): ^4.4 Search for a package:
+Enter the version constraint to require (or leave blank to use the latest version): ^4.13 || ^5.0 Search for a package:
-Would you like to define your dev dependencies (require-dev) interactively [yes]? no
+Would you like to define your dev dependencies (require-dev) interactively [yes]? no Add PSR-4 autoload mapping?
+Maps namespace "Somevendor\ContaoExampleBundle" to the entered relative path. [src/, n to skip]:

 {
     "name": "somevendor/contao-example-bundle",
-    "description": "Lorem ipsum dolor sit amet.",
     "type": "contao-bundle",
+    "require": {
+        "contao/core-bundle": "^4.13 || ^5.0"
+    },
     "license": "LGPL-3.0-or-later",
+    "autoload": {
-    "require": {
+        "psr-4": {
-        "contao/core-bundle": "^4.4"
+            "Somevendor\\ContaoExampleBundle\\": "src/"
         }
     }
+}

 Do you confirm generation [yes]? yes
-Would you like to install dependencies now [yes]? no
+Would you like the vendor directory added to your .gitignore [yes]? yes Would you like to install dependencies now [yes]? no PSR-4 autoloading configured.
+Use "namespace Somevendor\ContaoExampleBundle;" in src/ Include the Composer autoloader with: require 'vendor/autoload.php';
 ```